Top 10 Chemistry tutors near San Francisco, CA

 Volumetric Analysis and Calculations

-Pooja taught 26 days ago
+Pooja taught about 2 months ago

 The tutor and student worked through problems related to identifying and deducing chemical structures using IR and NMR spectroscopy.
 They practiced interpreting spectroscopic data to determine functional groups, chirality, and structural arrangements of isomers.
 The session concluded with a discussion on the practical challenges of structure elucidation from complex or poorly resolved spectra.